 Short term business loans reduce the credit score risk by shortening the length of time to repay and also limiting the amount of loan that businesses can acquire creating payments that are affordable but protected against the credit risk of poor credit through a time of repayment and frequency of payments.
-This type of loan comes with a fixed amount “lump sum” provided upfront, with a fixed payback amount over a fixed term of time typically 6 to 18 months.
+This type of bad credit business loan comes with a fixed amount “lump sum” provided upfront, with a fixed payback amount over a fixed repayment term of time typically 6 to 18 months.
 This cost is called a “Factor Cost” and is not principal and interest.
-Short term loans, unlike traditional loans, require less documentation with just bank statements and a one-page application.
-The good news is these products require very little paperwork and credit score requirements are much more forgiving than traditional loan options.
+Short term loans, unlike traditional loans, require less documentation with just bank statements and a one-page application process.
+The good news is these products require very little paperwork and credit score requirements are much more forgiving than traditional small business loans.

 Terms: 6 to 18 months